Introduction

 Combine this LOD technique with some per-cluster culling, a visibility buffer, streaming in and out of individual cluster data to prevent high memory usage, a custom rasterizer, and a whole bunch of others parts, and you end up with a renderer that can deal with a scene made of 500 million triangles.

 I mentioned before that meshes have to be opaque, and can't deform or animate (for the initial release of Nanite in Unreal Engine 5.0 this is true, but it's an area Unreal is working to improve).
-Nanite isin't perfect - there are still limitations.
+Nanite isn't perfect - there are still limitations.
 But the ceiling of what's feasible is a lot higher.

 Virtual Geometry in Bevy